swiftly-solution/documentation/docgen/output/events/gameevents/ondoormoving.md

 ---

 # OnDoorMoving
-This event is triggered when door_moving is triggered
+This event is triggered when door_moving is triggered.
 ::: tabs
 @tab Lua
 ```lua